-The Emergency Management Coordinator (EMC) will be responsible for the overall continued coordination and monitoring of the mitigation plan and the actions assigned for each hazard.
+The Emergency Management Coordinator (EMC) will be responsible for the overall continued coordination and monitoring of the mitigation plan in its entirety, including but not limited to the planning process, risk assessment, strategy, and the actions assigned for each hazard.
 The agency or department identified above in Table 6 shall serve as the responsible party for each respective jurisdiction.
 The plan monitoring worksheet outlined below will serve as the basis for revision of the plan.

 At a minimum, the mitigation plan will be reviewed by the EMC and planning team representatives from each jurisdiction quarterly, during budget workshops, and as other plans are being developed or revised including: comprehensive plans, capital improvement project plans, and emergency plans.

 To execute the monitoring requirement, the EMC will produce a plan monitoring worksheet to be completed by each jurisdiction's representative.
 The worksheet will identify and track the following for each mitigation action: the expected implementation schedule, setbacks or delays, changes to the local risk assessment, changes in jurisdictional capabilities, and current and future opportunities for integration with other local plans.